Skip to main content

 – E4 Tech

-A fund to promote the development of an advanced low carbon fuels industry within the UK, including supplier capabilities and skills in relevant technologies, while maximising value for money for the taxpayer.£20 million
+A fund to promote the development of an advanced low carbon fuels industry within the UK, including supplier capabilities and skills in relevant technologies, while maximising value for money for the taxpayer.£20 million, fully allocated

 Live

-UKRI SME innovation loans– UKRIFunds businesses to develop innovative products, processes or services that can maximise return on investment to the UK’s economy and society.Not specified.
+UKRI SME innovation loans– UKRIFunds businesses to develop innovative products, processes or services that can maximise return on investment to the UK’s economy and society.Per-loan range: £100,000 to £2 million

-Emerging Energy Technologies Fund (EETF)– Scottish GovernmentFunding to accelerate low carbon infrastructure projects that will be essential to deliver net-zero.£180 million.
+Emerging Energy Technologies Fund (EETF)– Scottish GovernmentFunding to accelerate low carbon infrastructure projects that will be essential to deliver net-zero.£180 million (2022-2026) for hydrogen, CCUS/NETs in Scotland. £100m ringfenced for hydrogen (5GW production ambition), £80m for CCUS

 SAF Testing Grants– DfT